-But as important as such a linkage may be to scientists, how significant is it for the rest of us?
-Frankly, I’m not sure.
+But as important as such a linkage may be to scientists, and despite the role that her namesake plays in Christianity, how significant is she for us?
+I’m not sure.
 See what you think.

 Every cell in any organism contains small particles that keep the cell alive.
-The nucleus, with the genetic DNA masterplan of the body, is the cell’s control center.
+The nucleus, carrying the genetic DNA masterplan of the body, is the cell’s control center.
 Smaller particles carry out other functions.
 Mitochondria produce energy for the cell.
-They contain their own, separate, bit of DNA because millions of years ago they were free-floating bacteria that were absorbed by cells, proved useful, and took a permanent place in the cell anatomy.
+They contain their own, separate bit of DNA because millions of years ago they themselves were free-floating bacteria that were engulfed by cells, proved useful, and took a permanent place in the cell anatomy.

-Over time and countless cell divisions, and separate from any mutations in the genetic DNA, the DNA in the mitochondria also changed in small ways.
+Over time and across countless cell divisions, the DNA in the mitochondria changed in small ways unrelated to the genetic DNA in the nucleus.
 As a result, the early apes, then the pre-humans, then the earliest modern Homo sapiens all carried the slight variations in mitochondrial DNA that they inherited.

-But they inherited them only through the females.
+But they inherited them only through he females.
 Males couldn’t pass theirs along.
 Why?
 Because we inherit our cellular structure from mom’s egg.
-While men may deliver their genetic DNA by sperm to the egg, it’s mom’s egg cell itself that grows into the embryo and into all human cells.
+While fathers may deliver their genetic DNA by sperm to the egg, it’s mom’s egg cell itself that grows into the embryo and into all human cells.
 Complete with the mother’s mitochondria.